Dear Prospective Applicant,

-East Tennessee is an amazing place to live and work!
-Knoxville was named of the Top 50 Best Places to Live in the USA by U.S. News & World Report in 2019.
-Located in the foothills of the beautiful Smoky Mountains, Knoxville is full of beautiful trails for hiking and biking, award-winning restaurants, and great live music venues.
-Home to the University of Tennessee, there is no shortage of avid college sports fans, either.
+Beyond the professional opportunities, East Tennessee offers an exceptional quality of life.
+Knoxville, named one of the Top 50 Best Places to Live in the USA by U.S. News & World Report in 2019, captivates residents with its proximity to the stunning Smoky Mountains.
+The city boasts scenic trails for hiking and biking, a vibrant culinary scene with award-winning restaurants, and a rich music culture with outstanding live music venues.
+Being the home of the University of Tennessee, Knoxville attracts a lively community of avid college sports fans.

-We hope you will consider UT Knoxville in your application process.
-We look forward to meeting you (albeit virtually this year) when you interview in the fall.
-If you have questions about our program or living in East Tennessee, please do not hesitate to contact us.
-We wish you the best during this application season.
+We genuinely hope that you will consider UT Knoxville during your application process.
+We eagerly await the opportunity to meet you during the fall interviews, where you will also have the chance to interact with current faculty and fellows.
+If you have any inquiries regarding our program or living in East Tennessee, please do not hesitate to reach out to us.
+We extend our best wishes to you throughout this application season.

 Simulation is the imitation of real-life experience including the use of task and virtual reality trainers, as well as standardized patients to refine technical and clinical skills of healthcare professionals.
 At the UT Center for Advanced Medical Simulation, the goal is continual improvement in quality of patient care and safety through education, practice, and assessment.
 Simulation can replicate almost any diagnostic or therapeutic situation, from simple IV insertions using low-fidelity task technology to complicated surgeries using high-fidelity, computerized manikins or virtual reality modules.